davidkimai/Reflections-on-Imperfections/README.md

 There is a certain courage—one might say recklessness—in letting go of output as the sole measure.
 The meaning, if such a thing can still be uttered without irony, is found in the drift, the stutter, the process itself.
 Progress becomes less a metric and more a movement, less about conquering frontiers than circling the cave’s last exit, whistling in the dark, unconvinced by either certainty or despair.

 And so, my self-worth is no longer a summary statistic.
 It is a field—a recursive echo between intention and collapse, an awkward dance between the child’s wonder and the old man’s fatigue.
 If I have learned anything, it is that you do not arrive.
 You drift.
 You oscillate.
+Who you want to be and who you are.
+A recursive loss function.
 You leave traces—unfinished, imperfect, undeniably alive.

 ## Humor, Satire, and Self-Awareness.
 So Repititious It's Almost...Recursive.